 Consultation has now closed

-Consultation on Draft Naming Policy has now closed.
-People were able to provide feedback from 17 August to 27 August 2023.
+Consultation on the proposed alcohol ban at QEII park for events has now closed.
+People were able to provide feedback from 16 October - 6 November 2023.

 The Bylaw amendment took affect on Monday 18 December 2023.

 Christchurch City Council is considering amending its Alcohol Restrictions in Public Places Bylaw to provide for an alcohol ban at QEII park and the surrounding area, specifically during large scale events.
 While event providers can still apply for special licenses to serve alcohol at these events, this would aim to limit antisocial behaviour in non-licensed areas and the surrounding area on event days.

 An alcohol ban is one of the tools the Council may use to address alcohol-related issues caused by people drinking in public places.
 It prohibits anyone from drinking alcohol or carrying open alcohol containers in public places within the specified ban area.
 The Police are responsible for enforcing alcohol bans and can issue an ‘instant fine’ of $250 to an individual breaching the ban.